The £7,600 grant has aided the purchase of a premium Dennis FT610 walk-behind mower’’ 24 with verti-cutter cassette and roller cassette functionality.

 Sandra Mitcham, Fundraiser at Needingworth Cricket Club said: ‘’The support has been integral in enabling the club to purchase a top-quality grass mower to help improve the cricket square and to support the continued rise through the leagues of all teams.
 It is certainly a welcome addition for the volunteers that are responsible for the upkeep of the wicket.’’

-Jon Stump, Finance Director at Mick George Ltd commented: ‘’Our involvement with the local cricketing scene is certainly increasing, having supported a variety of nearby clubs with comparable projects.
+Jon Stump, Joint CEO at the Mick George Group commented: ‘’Our involvement with the local cricketing scene is certainly increasing, having supported a variety of nearby clubs with comparable projects.
 The feedback from each of those has been very positive and I expect it will be exactly the same in this instance.’’